panrg/questions/draft-trammell-panrg-questions.md

 # Introduction to Path-Aware Networking {#intro}

-In the current Internet architecture, the network layer provides an unverifiable, best-effort service: an application can assume that a packet with a given destination address will eventually be forwarded toward that destination, but little else.
+In the current Internet architecture, the interdomain network layer provides an unverifiable, best-effort service: an application can assume that a packet with a given destination address will eventually be forwarded toward that destination, but little else.
 A transport layer protocol such as TCP can provide reliability over this best-effort service, and a protocol above the